Sunday, September 23, 2018

 Music journalist and radio host Alan K. Stout

 Stout's focus in the Northeast Pennsylvania region has often been on the local music scene, which has produced national recording artists such as The Badlees (1995) and Breaking Benjamin (2002).
-He was among the first writers to profile these bands and continues to write about local talent in the NEPA region.
+He was among the first writers to profile those bands.
 In 2004, Stout launched his own weekly radio show, "Music On The Menu," on 102.3-FM, The Mountain.
 In 2013, the program moved to 105 The River (104.9-FM), and as his column did for nearly 18 years, it continues to showcase local talent.
 From 2004-2013, Stout hosted of the monthly "Weekender/Mountaingrown Original Music Series," a live radio broadcast which allowed local musicians to showcase their songs to a wide audience.
-In 2014, Stout began to host a new original music series, "Music On The Menu Live," which is broadcast live on 105 The River from Mohegan Sun Pocono.
+In 2014, Stout began to host a new original music series, "Music On The Menu Live," which was broadcast live on 105 The River from Mohegan Sun Pocono.
 In 2017, Stout, in cooperation with SSPTV and the Bold Gold Media Group, launched a monthly television version of the "Music On The Menu" radio show which aired on Comcast and Service Electric Cable TV throughout Northeastern Pennsylvania.

 Stout is also known for his concert coverage and reviews.
 He frequently reviewed shows at the Mohegan Sun Arena in Wilkes-Barre, The F.M.
 Kirby Center in Wilkes-Barre and the Montage Mountain Amphitheater in Scranton.
 He also sometimes covers major concert tours that visit Philadelphia and has reviewed shows by The Rolling Stones, Paul McCartney, U2, Bruce Springsteen, Madonna, Plant/Page, Sting, Eric Clapton, The Who, Dave Matthews Band, KISS and Billy Joel.
 In addition to appearing in the Wilkes-Barre newspapers, Stout's reviews have also appeared on the national entertainment newspaper wires, in papers from coast-to-coast, and - if favorable - on the websites of the artists he covers.